lamakye7/Warehouse-Stock-Level-Prediction-App/README.md

 <br>
 To complete this task I went through the various machine learning steps which includes;

-* Data Loading - In this task I loaded the cleaned data that contained all the engineered features as well as the selected ones.
-* Data Understanding - In this step, I used both graphical and quantitative methods to explore the distributions and correlations between customer                attributes.
-* Data Splitting - I then went ahead and split the data into train and test data in readiness for modeling.
+* Data Splitting - I split data to training set and test set to 80:20 ratio
+* Standardization - I stardardized the dataset using `StandardScaler`
-* Algorithm Evaluation - In this step, I trained various algorithms on a standardized dataset using default parameters and 12-fold cross-validation.
+* Model Training and Evaluation - In this step, I trained various algorithms on a standardized dataset using default parameters in 12-fold
-* Parameter Tuning - The best model turned out to be Ridge Regressor which I later went ahead to tune its parameters for better performance using                   Grid Search.
+* Hyperparameter Tuning - I performed model turning using GridSearch for the various algorithms, and the best model turned out to be __RandomForest Regressor__
-* Final Model - At this stage, the model was ready to make predictions.
-The model was able to predict the annual salaries of customers with RMSE of                  8660 and R-score of approximately 90%.
+* Final Model - I build a final model using the optimized parameter after tuning the model.
-* Model Understanding -  I wanted to know how the trained model performed and what were the main drivers.
-I plotted the difference between the y-test and predictions and had a linear relationship which means the model did a good job at predicting the annual salaries.
+* Model Visualization - I plot the feature importance from the model and also plotted the predicted values and actual for the  testset again time.
 </details>

 <br>

 ## Results<a name="re"></a>
-At the end of this project, we were able to draw the following unique insights:
+At the end of this project, I was able to draw the following unique insights:

 * The distribution of `temperature` and `estimated_stock_pct` is normal distribution, this means the `mean` and the `median` are equal, and the data points are evenly distributed on both side of the `mean`
 * The distribution of `tota` and `unit_price` are positively skewed.
 This means that there are relatively fewer data points with extremely high values compared to the majority of data points, which tend to cluster toward the lower end of the distribution and also the `median` is lower than the `mean`